Hall of Fame bylaws

 A. All entries must be submitted on the official City School District of Albany Hall of Fame nomination form.

-B. The nomination form shall be available through the Director of Athletics’ office, the main school office, district publications, district Web site and the HOF Web site.
+B. The nomination form shall be available through the Director of Athletics’ office, the main school office, district publications and district web site.

 D. In addition to the official nomination form, the following materials should be submitted for an individual’s consideration: